 This post may contain affiliate links: if you make a purchase through our links, we earn a small commission at no extra cost to you.

 How to Get to the Costa Rica Caribbean Coast

 The two best ways to get to the Caribbean Coast are either by bus from San Jose to Puerto Viejo or rent a car and drive yourself.
 We always prefer to drive.
 The road system is good and well-marked but it’s the scenery and being able to stop where and when you want that make driving our first choice.
-If you stay near the airport in Alajuela or decide to stay at a hotel in San Jose, Solid Car Rental (pronounced SO-leed) will deliver a rental car to you at your hotel.
+If you stay near the airport in Alajuela or decide to stay at a hotel in San Jose, for a small fee you can often make arrangements to have your rental car delivered to you at your hotel.